Pigskin Mania and all Mania pools

 the Official Point Spreads posted on

 PM website and not the updated spreads on VegasInsider.com.
-Choices of games are limited to those listed in the point spreads.
+Choices of games are limited to those listed in the Official Point Spreads.
 NCAA games which involve an FCS team (formerly known as Division 1-AA) are not included in the point spreads.
 Both teams in a game have to be FBS teams for the game